Rank one perturbations and Anderson-type Hamiltonians: Preliminaries

+Here we consider only those probability measures $\p$ that satisfy Kolmogorov's 0-1 law.
+Namely, properties that are invariant under changing finitely many of the $\omega_n$ are enjoyed with probability 0 or 1.
+This is particularly useful here, because perturbation theory tells us that many properties are independent under finite rank perturbations.

-\begin{obs}[Kolmogorov's 0-1 law applied to Anderson-type Hamiltonians] Consider the Anderson-type Hamiltonian $H_\omega$ given by \eqref{Model}.
+Specifically, we use: \begin{prop}[Kolmogorov's 0-1 law applied to Anderson-type Hamiltonians] Consider the Anderson-type Hamiltonian $H_\omega$ given by \eqref{Model}.
 Assume that the probability distribution $\p$ satisfies the 0-1 law.
-Then those spectral properties that are invariant under finite rank perturbations are enjoyed by $H_\omega$ almost surely or almost never. \end{obs}
+Then those spectral properties that are invariant under finite rank perturbations are enjoyed by $H_\omega$ almost surely or almost never. \end{prop}

-\section{Deterministic spectral structure}
+\section{\textbf{Deterministic spectral structure}}